-This post discusses an injured worker’s right to a 2nd medical opinion.
-If you are receiving medical treatment for job related accident injuries continue reading to find out how to receive all the medical treatment you are entitled to.
+This post discusses an ’s right to a .
+If you are receiving for a continue reading to find out how to receive all the you are entitled to under NC .

-“in order for the Commission to grant an employee’s request to change treatment or health care provider, the employee must show by a preponderance of the evidence that the change is necessary to effect a cure, provide relief, or lessen the period of disability” N.C.
+“in order for the Commission to grant an health care provider, the must show by a preponderance of the evidence that the change is necessary to effect a cure, provide relief, or lessen the period of disability” ’s request to change treatment or N.C.
 Gen. Stat. §97-25 .

-This change in the law means an injured worker must now provide proof for the reason he/she wants to change their treating physician in a workers’ compensation case rather than simply making a request to change treating physcians.
+An must provide proof for the reason he/she wants to change their in a workers’ case rather than simply making a request to change treating physicians.

-The change in NC Workers’ Compensation law has also provided clarification when it comes to an injured worker’s right to a 2nd Medical Opinion.
-NC Workers’ Compensation law has always permitted an injured worker to obtain a 2nd opinion regarding appropriate medical care, such as recommended surgery or course of treatment.
+NC law permits an to obtain a 2nd opinion regarding appropriate medical care, such as recommended surgery or course of treatment.

-Medical Treatment issues often arise in NC Workers’ Compensation cases .
-If you find yourself wondering what to do about appropriate medical treatment for your on the job injury, you should speak with a NC Workers’ Compensation Lawyer.
-Call The Bishop Law Firm today at (919) 615-3095.
+often arise in NC Workers’ cases .
+If you find yourself wondering what to do about appropriate for your on the job injury or if you need to obtain a second opinion, you should speak with a NC Workers’ Lawyer.